 Cultivating Buoyancy for Ourselves & Earth

-A Two-Part Workshop with Jennifer Comeau
+A Three-Part Workshop with Jennifer Comeau

-🎉 Supporting inner capacities to meet looming Earth changes🎉
+Supporting inner capacities to meet looming Earth changes.

 Everywhere you look, you see it coming.
 We are in an unfolding ecological and planetary crisis.
 And yet, have you observed in yourself or others the tendency toward overwhelm, shutting down or dissociation at precisely the time when creative collaborations are vital?
 Recognizing this unique moment – the most transformative era in human history and the stakes for life on earth – I host a workshop that provides tools to give you buoyancy amid looming uncertainty and great loss.